usmanmehmood55/Serial-Logger/README.md

 # Serial Logger

-## Purpose
+### Purpose
-Logs single value serial data from available COM ports for specified time, and writes them into a .csv file on the user's desktop.
-Automatically detects available COM ports.
+Logs serial data from available COM ports for specified time, and writes them into a .csv file.

-## Requirements
+### Requirements
 dotnet 5.0

-## To Do
+### Features
+* Can automatically detect available COM ports
-* Add support for multiple values in single line
+* Can log multiple values in single line, when seperated by commas
+* Always places log file on Desktop for easy access

+### To Do
-* Add automatic seperator detection
+* Add automatic seperator detection for multiple values in a single line
 * Maybe even a serial plotter as good as Arduino IDE's
+* Turn into a WPF app